standardhealth/shr-cli/README.md

 # Comment Preservation

 When running the CIMPL 6.0 exporter, comments from the CIMPL 5 files are not preserved in the resulting exported CIMPL 6.0 files.
-Thus, in order to try and best preserve the comments, the Python 3 script CommentReintegration.py can be run from the command line and it will take in the directory where the CIMPL 5 files with comments are held and the directory where the exported CIMPL 6.0 files are present.
-It will then in a new directory called comments place the commented CIMPL 6.0 files.
+Thus, in order to try and best preserve the comments, the Python 3 script commentReintegration.py can be run from the command line and it will take in the directory where the CIMPL 5 files with comments are held and the directory where the exported CIMPL 6.0 files are present.
+It will then in a new directory called CommentReintegration, place the commented CIMPL 6.0 files.
 One thing to note is that the program assumes that comments will be before a particular line.
 In addition, for multi-line comments which utilize the /* \*/ notation, the parser assumes that no multiline comment begins in the same line as text that may pertain to an Element.
 Thus, for example this is not valid for the parser:
 ```